Battle Royale Mode: The Shared-Grid Sudoku Race

 Matchmaking and Lobby

 When you queue for a Battle Royale match, Sudoku Royale searches for other players near your skill rating.
-The match supports anywhere from 2 to 10 players.
+The match supports anywhere from 2 to 18 players.
 If the matchmaker cannot fill a full lobby within 15 seconds, bot players are added to backfill the remaining slots.
 These bots play at a calibrated difficulty level, so you are never stuck waiting for a game and the match always feels competitive.
-You will never know which opponents are bots and which are human — the experience is seamless.
+You will never know which opponents are bots and which are human.

-Once the lobby is full, all players receive the same sudoku board simultaneously.
-This is a critical design choice: because everyone works on an identical puzzle, the competition is purely about who solves it faster and more accurately.
+Once the lobby is set, all players receive the same sudoku board simultaneously.
+This is a critical design choice: because everyone works on an identical grid, the competition is purely about who claims cells faster and more accurately.
 There is no luck involved in which board you get.

 Ready to compete?